danielharrell/does_music_move/does_music_move.md

 we wake up, prove unreal.
 So why did they seem so real in the dream?
-Again, one answer is that there is nothing in a dream, no matter how implausible or impossible, to tell us we are dreaming; and if there were, we wouldn't be dreaming.
-And again, we lack any proof we are dreaming precisely because we inhabit the dream rather than merely observe it.
+Again, one answer is that there is nothing in a dream, no matter how implausible or impossible, to tell us we are dreaming, and if there were, then we wouldn't be dreaming.
+And in this sense we inhabit the dream rather than merely observe it.
 It is only when something in the dream wakes us up from it, and so puts us outside the dream to observe it, that we can know it for the dream it is.